CoderDojoZH/workshops/lua-love/animation/animation.md

 - Onion skinning in Gimp
   - https://answers.yahoo.com/question/index?qid=20110220000323AAbB379
-- Fitting layers to canvas (making sure all layers have the same size)
-  - `Image > Fit canvas to Layers`
-  - `Image > Canvas size`, do not change the size but select the matching "Scale layers" option.
 - How to make sprites in GIMP 2.
 Yes.: https://www.youtube.com/watch?v=9Ym4-h2Gfko
 - An animation library for LÖVE: https://github.com/kikito/anim8